Roodebeek metro station

-Roodebeek is a Brussels Metro station on line 1.
-It is located in the municipality of Woluwe-Saint-Lambert/Sint-Lambrechts-Woluwe, in the eastern part of Brussels, Belgium, and opened on 7 May 1982.
+Roodebeek is a Brussels Metro station on the eastern branch of line 1.
+It is located in the municipality of Woluwe-Saint-Lambert, in the eastern part of Brussels, Belgium.
 The station serves the Woluwe Shopping Centre and a bus interchange.
 It takes its name from the nearby Roodebeek Park.

-The Brussels Metro lines were renumbered on 4 April 2009.
-Prior to this, the station was on the eastern branch of line 1B.
+The metro station opened on 7 May 1982.
+Since 4 April 2009, the station has been served by the eastern branch of line 1 (previously line 1B).
 On 29 September 2018, an interchange with tram line 8 was added at the station.